Module: Datagrid::Columns::ClassMethods

 Determines if the column should be present in the HTML table and how it is formatted.

-Specifies a descending order for the column (used when :order cannot be easily reversed by the ORM).
+Specifies a descending order for the column.
+See order option for context.
+Used when :order cannot be easily reversed by the ORM.

 • order_by_value (Boolean, Proc)